hashgraph/hedera-services/docs/design/virtual-addresses.md

 - Update `ContractCreateTransitionLogic/ContractCallTransitionLogic` implementations to parse the `virtual_address_override` value from the transaction body and determine the appropriate Ethereum public address `evmAddress` per transaction as described [here](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#transaction-evm-address-value)

 #### Externalize changes through transaction records
-- All relevant details will be exposed in record files as described in the table from [HAPI changes section](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#hapi-changes) of HIP-631
+- All virtual address values will be exposed in record files as described in the table from [HAPI changes section](https://github.com/hashgraph/hedera-improvement-proposal/blob/main/HIP/hip-631.md#hapi-changes) of HIP-631
+- Contract nonce updates will be externalized by adding a map `ContractId -> nonce` in `ContractFunctionResult` message that will be populated in the top-level transaction records
+  - We can keep a `ContractId -> nonce` map inside `TxnAwareRecordsHistorian`, it would be updated on each call to `AbstractRecordingCreateOperation` even if the contract creation operation does not succeed
+  - When the ledgers `commit()` are executed, and we go to `TxnAwareRecordsHistorian.saveExpirableTransactionRecords` method we can save the constructed map to the top-level `RecordStreamObject`
+  - This would be done via setting it inside it's `ExpirableTxnRecord` in the corresponding `EvmFnResult` field
+    - `contractCreateResult` if the top level transaction was `ContractCreate`
+    - `contractCallResult` if the top level transaction was `ContractCall`
+- Tracking nonces for EOAs for EthereumTransactions is not changed

 ### Queries
 - Update `GetAccountInfoAnswer.responseGiven` to return the virtual addresses list for an account